• Kracker Archive

 In the afternoon of the 4th November 1944 at 16:54 hrs Halifax III LV936 HD:D took off from Driffield and joined a force of 749 aircraft (384 Halifaxes, 336 Lancasters, 29 Mosquitoes) tasked with the last major raid of this war on the steel works and coal mines at Bochum, Germany.

 LV936 was claimed by Ofhr.
-Rolf Ramsauer, his 1st Abschuss, from 4./NJG1, south of the target Essen at 5.200 m. at 19;37 hrs.
-(Nachtjagd Combat Archive (16 October 1944 - 31 December 1944) Part 5 - Theo Boiten).
+Rolf Ramsauer, his 1st Abschuss, from 4./NJG1, south of the target Essen at 5.200 m. at 19:37 hrs.
+(Nachtjagd Combat Archive (16 October 1944 - 31 December 1944) Part 5 - Theo Boiten)

-Note: Five minutes after dropping their bombs on the target, the surviving aircrew believed that the aircraft was hit by flak behind the rear spar, setting the aircraft on fire.
+Note: Five minutes after dropping their bombs on the target, the surviving aircrew believed that aircraft was hit by flak behind the rear spar, setting the aircraft on fire.
 Shortly after that, two more shells hit the wings, setting both wings on fire.
-(Nachtjagd Combat Archive (16 October 1944 - 31 December 1944) Part 5 - Theo Boiten).
+(Nachtjagd Combat Archive (16 October 1944 - 31 December 1944) Part 5 - Theo Boiten)

 The pilot ordered the crew to bale out.
 While he was leaving his seat, the right wing tore off, the plane flipped over on its back and exploded.
 Altitude was then 17,500 feet.
+The plane came down in several parts in a wooded area 2½ km east of Neviges, damaging a cottage so severely that it had to be torn down later.

 In February and March 2014, volunteers working in collaboration with the state archaeologists made excavations on the crash site which was pointed out to them by eyewitnesses.
 They found about 40 parts of the aircraft, including the type label of a suspension strut in the undercarriage, a panel from the upper gun turret, one cylinder from an engine with relics of the cylinder head and the spark plug, and one large part, presumably belonging to the mechanism with which a flap of some kind was moved.